 Specifically, Tkachev defended the idea that Russia, unlike Western Europe, could indeed proceed directly into socialism, precluding the capitalist phase of historical development.
-In his essay "On Historical Leaps," Tkachev provided a philosophical breakdown of this logic: in abstractly describing the stages of a society's evolution, he ultimately affirmed his nation's ability to "proceed from the first premise to the last, passing over the middle one ... to leap directly from a lower rung to a higher one over all the ones in between."351 In this way, Tkachev, like the previous the-
+In his essay "On Historical Leaps," Tkachev provided a philosophical breakdown of this logic: in abstractly describing the stages of a society's evolution, he ultimately affirmed his nation's ability to "proceed from the first premise to the last, passing over the middle one ... to leap directly from a lower rung to a higher one over all the ones in between."
+In this way, Tkachev, like the previous the-

-346 Friedrich Engels, quoted in Shanin, Late Marx and the Russian Road (New York: Monthly Review Press, 1983), 52.
+Friedrich Engels, quoted in Shanin, Late Marx and the Russian Road (New York: Monthly Review Press, 1983), 52.

-348 Pyotr Tkachev, "Offener Brief an Herrn Friederich Engels [Open Letter to Mr. Friedrich Engels]," in Soziales Aus Russland: The Polemic between Friedrich Engels and Petr Tkachev, 1874-1875, trans.
+Pyotr Tkachev, "Offener Brief an Herrn Friederich Engels [Open Letter to Mr. Friedrich Engels]," in Soziales Aus Russland: The Polemic between Friedrich Engels and Petr Tkachev, 1874-1875, trans.
 Alan Kimball (1874; repr., Eugene: University of Oregon, 2010).

-351 Pyotr Tkachev, "On Historical Leaps," in A Documentary History of Russian Thought: From the Enlightenment to Marxism, ed.
+Pyotr Tkachev, "On Historical Leaps," in A Documentary History of Russian Thought: From the Enlightenment to Marxism, ed.
 W.J.
 Leatherorists, continued to seek the direct attainment of the final intended form of development rather than processing through any intermediary or transitional historical phase.
-Moreover, like Herzen, he insisted that Russia, within "the near future," would attain this socialist paradigm before the most industrially developed nations of the West352-thereby reviving the 'last-shallbe-first' mentality first introduced into this ideological genealogy by the Slavophiles.
+Moreover, like Herzen, he insisted that Russia, within "the near future," would attain this socialist paradigm before the most industrially developed nations of the West-thereby reviving the 'last-shall-be-first' mentality first introduced into this ideological genealogy by the Slavophiles.

 But how would such an exceptional path of development be realized?
 Tkachev, like the preceding thinkers, once more pointed to the underdeveloped state of his country as providing the basis of this superior avenue of historical progression.
 In other words, he reinstated the theme of reversing the implications of 'backwardness.'
-Engels had argued that the West must show "the retarded countries ... by its example how it is done," referring to the notion that Russia was lagging behind in development and had to catch up to Occidental standards.353 Indeed, Engels held that Russia's preservation of the remnants of agricultural "communal property" only represented that its conditions were "here at a still very undeveloped stage" and in fact "a fetter and a brake ... at a certain stage of social development" that needed to be "abolished" for sake of progress.354
+Engels had argued that the West must show "the retarded countries ... by its example how it is done," referring to the notion that Russia was lagging behind in development and had to catch up to Occidental standards.
+Indeed, Engels held that Russia's preservation of the remnants of agricultural "communal property" only represented that its conditions were "here at a still very undeveloped stage" and in fact "a fetter and a brake ... at a certain stage of social development" that needed to be "abolished" for sake of progress.354 socialist age.

-Yet Tkachev, in response, argued that it was precisely this underdeveloped nature of Russia that allowed for a more direct path of progressing into the socialist age.
 He therefore explained, at length, how the various elements of Russian societal difference from the developed Western countries-that were commonly perceived as inferior and 'backward'-instead allowed for a more conducive road to socialism.
 Specifically, while Marxists argued that developing an industrial labor force was an essential step toward fomenting a socialist revolution, Tkachev pointed to Russia's lack of industrialized elements as a beneficial characteristic: